trompamusic/ce-data-import/README.md

     python import-mw.py -r JK90000

+To import a single track use:

+    python import-mw.py -r JK136417-0003

 The importer uses the Trompa CE client settings to connect and identify the responsible account for the import.
 When using custom settings, you can place a copy of the import.ini from the CE client in the root of this repository and